scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     >>> print(expected) # doctest: +ELLIPSIS
     [1 0 4 7 8 2 2 0 4 3 7 7 0 8 2 3 4 8 5 3 7 9 6 3 8 2 2 9 3 5...]

-As above, we can plot the digits with the predicted labels to get an idea of how well the classification is working.
+As above, we plot the digits with the predicted labels to get an idea of how well the classification is working.

 .. image:: auto_examples/images/sphx_glr_plot_digits_simple_classif_003.png